RD17/ambar/README.md

 * [REST API Documentation](https://github.com/RD17/ambar/blob/master/API_DOC.md)
 * Source Code is freely available under [Fair Source License 1](https://github.com/RD17/ambar/blob/master/License.txt). ([Frontend](https://github.com/RD17/ambar-frontend), [Crawler](https://github.com/RD17/ambar-crawler), [ElasticSearch](https://github.com/RD17/ambar-es), [Rabbit](https://github.com/RD17/ambar-rabbit), [Mongo](https://github.com/RD17/ambar-mongodb), [Installer](https://github.com/RD17/ambar-install))

+## FAQ
+### Is it open-source?
+Yes, we publish almost all our modules on GitHub under [Fair Source License 1](https://github.com/RD17/ambar/blob/master/License.txt)

+### Is it free?
+Yes, Community Edition is forever free.
+We will NOT charge a penny from you to use it.
+Basic cloud account is forever free too.

+### Does it perform OCR?
+Yes, it perform OCR on images (jpg, tiff, bmp, etc) and PDF's.
+OCR is perfomed by well-known open-source library Tesseract.
+We tune it to achieve best perfomance and quality on scanned documents.

+### Does it support tagging?
+Nope, we working on it.
+As a workaround you can use folders hierarchy as a set of tags.

+### What about searching in PDF?
+Yes, it can search through any PDF, even badly encoded or with scans inside.
+We did our best to make search over any kind of document smooth.

+### I miss XXX language analyzer.
+Can you add it?
+Yes, please create an issue

+### When the localization will be ready?
+We're working on it.
+Be patient.

+### What maximum file size can it handle?
+It's limited by amount of RAM on your machine, typically 500MB.
+It's very good result, as default document managment systems offer 40MB maximum file size to be processed.

+### Can anyone else see my documents?
+Nope, check our Privacy Policy.

+### I have a problem what should I do?
+Submit an issue or chat with us on https://ambar.cloud

 ## Privacy Policy
 [Privacy Policy](https://github.com/RD17/ambar/blob/master/Privacy%20Policy.md)